flutter/website/src/docs/development/ui/interactive.md

 }
 {% endprettify %}

-<br>That's it!
+That's it!
 When you hot reload the app, the star icon should now respond to taps.

 ### Problems?